networknext/next/docs/setup_for_development.md

 # Setup for Development

-In this section you will setup your local development environment so you can build the Network Next system, run unit tests, and run the "happy path" which verifies that the system is working end-to-end on your local machine.
+In this section you will setup your local development environment so you can build the Network Next source, run unit tests, and run the "happy path" to verify the system is working correctly.

 Setup depends on whether you are developing on Linux or MacOS.
 Development on Windows is not supported.
-If you are brave you could try WSL, or just work inside a Linux VM (recommended).

 # Setup on Linux (Ubuntu 22.04 LTS)